Small business and farmer

 18 Feb 2015

 WorkSafe has produced this checklist to assist you in inspecting your workplace in regards to evacuation and first aid.
-Although the checklists do not cover all the requirements under workplace safety and health laws, they will give you a better idea of whether your workplace meets basic standards of safety.
-They will also assist in laying the foundation for a safety and health management system at your workplace.
+Although the checklist does not cover all the requirements under the work safety and health laws, it will give you a better idea of whether your workplace meets basic standards of health and safety.
+It will also assist in laying the foundation for a health and safety management system at your workplace.

 WorkSafe